nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [3.01]

-The quality of life and socio-cultural development of citizens of a country depends on correct economic policies adopted and actions taken.
+T he quality of life and socio-cultural development of citizens of a country depends on correct economic policies adopted and actions taken.
 The destructive economic policies and corrupt political culture followed by the leaders of the country have left us today with a battered and crippled economy and society where human lives have been shattered in every aspect.

 The total government debt, Rs.
 310,779 million in 1990, increased to Rs.
 28,695,950 million by 2023, pushing the entire nation into a debt trap.
 Between 2015 and 2019 alone, the total debt increased by Rs.
 13,031,543 million, reflecting a 74% increase.
 Additionally, there was a staggering debt growth of 51.43% in 2022 compared to 2021.
 As of March 31, 2024, the total public debt has reached Rs.
 28,013,560 million, which exceeded USD 100,000 million.